poiyomi/PoiyomiDocs/docs/shading/reflections-and-specular.md

 - `Type`: <PropertyIcon name="floatrange" />**Float**, Range: `0.0 - 1.0`

-Adjusts how rough the Anisotropic effect is.
+Adjusts how dependent the Anisotropic effect is on the roughness of the material.

 ## 2nd Specular